mattermost/rtcd/docs/security.md

 ### Client Authentication

-1. Client makes a request for authentication by providing its client id and associated authentication key.
+1. Client makes a request for authentication by providing its client id and associated auth key through HTTP basic auth.
-2. Server fetches the hashed key from the embedded persistent k/v store.
+2. Server fetches the saved hashed key from the embedded persistent k/v store for the given client id.
-3. Server calculates the hash for the provided auth key and compares it to the stored value.
+3. Server calculates the hash for the client provided auth key and compares it to the stored value.
-4. Authentication is considered successful if the compare operation returns no error.
+4. Authentication is considered successful if the comparison operation returns no error.